will-jansen/designatedCarers/README.md

 ## Getting Started

 1. Clone or download the repository
+2. Follow the setup instructions in `SETUP_INSTRUCTIONS.md` to configure:
+   - Google reCAPTCHA keys
+   - Google Analytics tracking ID
+   - Domain URLs and image assets
-2. Open `index.html` in a web browser
+3. Open `index.html` in a web browser
-3. Navigate through the different pages to explore functionality
+4. Navigate through the different pages to explore functionality

 ## GitHub Pages Deployment